ohassan443/ImageCollectionLoader/README.md

    * Independent components that can be used seperatly :
         - Disk Caching and Ram Caching
         - Variable Ram Cache
-        - Image Loader thats has access to the disk cache
+        - Image Loader that has access to the disk cache
         - Option to delete all disk cached images or images that were accessed after a certain date only
 # Depenedencies
   * ReachabilitySwift